nazo6/installer.nvim/README.md

 ```

 ## Config
-There is `setup` function, but you don't have to call it.
+There is a `setup` function.
+This plugin works even if you don't call it, but if you do, call it before any other integration.

 Please don't copy and paste below config.
 It is just example.
 ```lua